 - Should I make any changes to my child’s diet?

-- Should I limit my child’s TV time?
+- Should I limit my child’s screen time (TV, computer, video games)?

 Copyright © American Academy of Family Physicians